-The last trading date in the 2nd quarter of 2021 is June 29, 2021, wherein the closing price of PPC shares was at Php 5.35.
-As of this writing, the latest closing price of PPC shares is P5.45 as at August 20, 2021, with a high of Php 5.45 and a low of Php 5.44.
+The last trading date in the 2nd quarter of 2021 is December 29, 2020, wherein the closing price of PPC shares was at Php 5.35.

 Trading of PC's shares was previously suspended on two occasions, both of which pertain to the Company's corporate rehabilitation.
 The first was shortly after the Company filed its petition for corporate rehabilitation with the Commercial Court on July 9, 2004.
 This suspension was subsequently lifted on January 26, 2005 after the Commercial Court approved the company's corporate rehabilitation plan on January 17, 2005.
 The second suspension came on June 5, 2006 as a result of the ruling of the CA on the petitions for review (of PC's rehabilitation plan approved by the Commercial Court) filed separately by creditor banks CBC and BPI before different divisions of that appellate court.
 These cases reached the SC and were resolved in favor of PC, which are discussed under the heading Corporate Rehabilitation in Item 1 of Part 1 above, of this report.
 On March 16, 2015, following the SC's favorable decision, trading suspension of PPC shares was lifted by the PSE, resulting in the active trading of the shares.